Acceptable Entry Formats

 - An accompanying still image representing the video is required.

 Entrants should provide up to two digital images of three-dimensional entries to include in the virtual gallery.
-The actual three-dimensional entries may be included in the physical exhibit prior to judging by delivering them to the following address by the deadline:

 - Science as Art organizers cannot be held responsible for loss or damage during shipping or delivery.
 Three-dimensional entries will be displayed as received, unless other instructions are provided.
 Size limitations apply; entries should be no larger or heavier than can be transported by one person.
 Entrants will be responsible for transporting entries that exceed these limits.
 Please submit an inquiry through our contact form if an entry exceeds reasonable weight and/or size limits.